-Where the locals and the monks perform the ritual performances, aesthetic dancing, reciting mantras, etc. to remember Guru Rinpoche and his teaching of Buddhism, which falls mainly during the month of May or June according to the Georgian calendar.
+Where the locals and the monks perform ritual performances, aesthetic dancing, reciting mantras, etc. to remember Guru Rinpoche and his teaching of Buddhism, which falls mainly during the month of May or June according to the Georgian calendar.

 Yartung mainly refers to entertaining festivals after long hectic months of labor on the farmland.
 Yartung mainly is celebrated in the Manang and Mustang region of Nepal in the month between July to September.

-Local gathers and dress up in ethnic attire and ride their horse to show their horsemanship.
+Local gathers dress up in ethnic attire and ride their horse to show their horsemanship.
 This is mainly a game among the male member to show their skill and courage.
-The rider is supposed to pick the silk shawl placed on the ground while the horse races its speed and the one who collects maximum in numbers is declared the winner.
+The rider is supposed to pick the silk shawl placed on the ground while the horse races its speed and the one who collects the maximum in numbers is declared the winner.

 People also gather around to sing and dance and share their long experience of labor and visit monasteries for a better life and the good fruits of their long labor.